Get free access to

 At least one shareholder (natural or legal person) is required for setting up a limited liability company, in which case anti-chaining rules apply (i.e., LLC with only 1 shareholder cannot be a sole shareholder in other LLC), or two or more persons (the maximum number of shareholders is limited to 50).

-A limited liability company acquires legal personality status upon its registration in the Commercial Register.
+A limited liability company doing business in Slovakia acquires legal personality status upon its registration in the Commercial Register.
 A company shall have registered seat in the territory of Slovakia.
 It is not possible to register the company in the Commercial register without document proving the seat in the premises.
+The premises owner´s signature on the consent to the establishment of a registered seat must be verified by a notary public.

-The LLC is also required to have at least 1 director.
-Only a natural person can be appointed as a director.
-If there are more directors, each of them is entitled to act individually on behalf of the company unless stipulated otherwise in the Memorandum of Association/Foundation Deed.
+The LLC is also required to have at least 1 executive director.
+Only a natural person can be appointed as an executive director.
+If there are more executive directors, each of them is entitled to act individually on behalf of the company doing business in Slovakia unless stipulated otherwise in the Articles of Association/Foundation Deed.

-The Commercial Register in Slovakia is administered by the Registry (District) Courts, and it is public.
+The Commercial Register in Slovakia is administered by the Registry (District/Municipal) Courts, and it is public.
 The website is accessible at www.orsr.sk.

 With respect to profits derived from January 1st, 2017, the single taxation system applies (i.e., exemption of profit distribution payments from tax) in the case of corporate shareholder only if the shareholder is based in other than non-cooperating state.